“You’re never lost; you’re just exploring. However, exploring grows old very quickly if you are cold, hungry and exhausted.”

 GPS: Do they make you lazy?

-Using a GPS as your primary navigation tool is like using a calculator to do basic addition.
+Employing a GPS as your primary navigation tool is like using a calculator to do basic addition.
+Push a few buttons, tap, tap, tap on your smartphone and voila!
+Little in the way of grey matter required.

-I imagine that some folks reading this will be thinking, “you old curmudgeon.
+I imagine that some folks reading this will already be thinking, “you old curmudgeon (or worse).
 If a GPS does the job, why shouldn’t I use one?
 It’s good to turn the brain off on occasion.”

 Batteries can die, electronics can fail, coordinates may be off, signals don’t always come through.
-GPS have their limitations and if you have little to nothing in the way of navigation skills to call on as a backup, then you may well find yourself up poo creek, without a technological paddle.
+GPS have their limitations and if you haven’t being paying attention and/or have little in the way of navigation skills to call on as a backup, then you may well find yourself up poo creek, without a technological paddle.

-Instead, I like to think of it as a complement, rather than an outright replacement to map & compass.
-A directional “backup” of sorts, which in certain situations can be worth its weight in gold.
+I like to think of GPS as a complement, rather than an outright replacement to map & compass.
+A directional “backup” of sorts, which in certain situations can be worth its weight in backcountry gold.